SAP-samples/cloud-extension-html5-sample/mission/portal/README.md

 ## Introduction

-In this section, we would describe steps of how you can add expose your HTML5 application to the Portal application and how you can build a company site.
+In this section, we would describe steps of how you can add your HTML5 application to the Portal and how you can build a company site with the HTML5 application.

 **Persona:** Portal Administrator